 - A reflective account of your learning and development.

 Assignments are appraised by the trainers and added to the overall assessment of your performance.
 If the trainers have any concerns about your progress, they’ll discuss this with you as you complete your course.
 You are encouraged to raise any concerns you have with the trainers as assessment should be of value to both trainer and trainee.

 The course is subject to the assessment and moderation requirements set out by the FMC and the Family Mediation Standards Board (FMSB).

 You’ll be provided with a template self-assessment diary and log at the beginning of your course.
 This is designed to help you keep a record of your thoughts and reflections about your progress as you go through your training.
 It’s often an effective aide to your individual discussions with the trainers and will be useful to discuss with your PPC during and following completion of your training.
 It will also aid your reflections as part of your post-course assignment.

 The level required to meet the necessary standard at the end of your course

 The course is reflective of Qualifications and Credit Framework (QCF) Level 5.
-[LINK will be attachment 5]

 The FMC publishes the competencies required of all mediators who will be working with children and young people directly.
 During your course, the training team will be assessing whether you have been able to demonstrate your knowledge, understanding and the ability to apply those competencies at an initial or introductory level.
 You may demonstrate this by: